ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 **Compilation Date (according to VirusTotal):**  2011-01-19 16:10:41 UTC

 **MD5 Hash of the file:**  8363436878404da0ae3e46991e355b83
+**URL of Network Connection to look for:** URL that has words similar to "Internet Explorer".

 ## Mitigations
 - Remove the file with the hash.